bingeli1212/nitrile-preview/doc/DOC-diagram.md

   an integer greater than 0.
 It will be automatically increased by 1 after that name is being assigned to a newly created node.

++ config span <number>

+  The 'span' configuration parameter expresses the number of degrees that covers an range of degrees.
+It is currently used by the 'edge' command when it is to draw a loop edge.

++ config protrude <number>

+  The 'protrude' configuration parameter specifies a length that goes beyond the surface.
+It is currently being used by 'edge' command to set the length of the looped edge beyond the node surface.

++ config aber <number>

+  The 'aber' configuration parameter specifies the aberration from the norm.
+  It is currently being used by the 'edge' command to allow for drawing a Bezier curve between the two points instead of the straight line.